 Notarizing a document in North Carolina may seem like a bit of a hassle if you are more familiar with the traditional notary experience over the convenience and security that Remote Online Notarization (RON) offers.
 But you may be wondering what online notarization actually is, how it works, and if it is even legal in North Carolina in the first place.

-This article will break down everything you need to know about how you can hire a remote online notary in North Carolina to start notarizing your documents online right away using PandaDoc Notary.
+This article will break down everything you need to know about how you can hire a remote online notary to start notarizing your documents online right away using PandaDoc Notary.
 Learn everything about remote online notarization in North Carolina.

 PandaDoc Notary is an online notarization platform that offers up secure and user-friendly notary tools allowing business and individuals to create, edit, send, and eSign your documents all from one place.
 When compared to the time, cost, and effort usually comes with hiring traditional notary services (such as walk-in and mobile notaries) notarizing your documents online with PandaDoc Notary will make your life easier than you ever imagined.